The biggest update this time isn't multi-root workspaces! Visual Studio Code 1.18 released!

 If you are using something like nodemon, this may not be so important, but in my environment nodemon crashes immediately when it takes a break, so I stopped using it and now I restart it manually, so I'm grateful for this

-, which will launch the program without any debugging tools attached.
+This launches the program without attaching any debugging tools.

 This is also great for shortcut addicts